 7. Move away from cast SHADOWS...

 Do not allow shadows to fall across your artwork.
 They not only can be distracting, but they tend to alter the color and cause dead spots... just the opposite of glare from a flash.

 Do not aim lights directly at the art, but reflect it off the ceiling, for better and more even light coverage.
 Keep your eyes open and alert for glare from anbient light.
 Slight changes to the angle of the artwork to the camera may be all that's required to correct this issue.
 Regular incandescent light is OK, but such images always need some correction.
 We can deal with that.

 9. Take CLOSE-UP images...

 Good detail images are always helpful.
 Often, a closeup of the signature will be definitive for the value of an artwork.
 Be mindful of all the above tips to make your detail images as clear and focused as the overall images.

 10. You can send us images as they COME OUT of the camera...

 We have much experience with programs for making appropriate corrections to a digital image.
-If we have even a half-way decent image to start with, we can often make an image look exactly like your artwork.
-Once done, we will send you the corrected images, with our compliments, to use as you have need.
+If we have a decent image to start with, we can often make an image look exactly like your artwork.
 Certain aspects of images we cannot correct... like blurred images, out of focus (to some extent) and bright hot spots from a flash.